TCRP H-57 [Completed]

 The development of real estate is a sophisticated and highly developed business process; however, it is rarely a core skill of transit agencies.
 Transit agencies may have real estate departments that manage and dispose of a variety of properties but not usually the development of real estate for non-transit uses, with the exception of operating retail facilities, which are often outsourced.
 As a result, there is a growing need to provide up-to-date research on how transit agencies and partners can engage in joint development to their best advantage, complementing and drawing on other resources, including in-house real estate staff, city staff, and /or outside consultants.

-The objective of this study is to produce a guide that facilitates and enhances the successful delivery of joint development projects.
-This guide may take a variety of formats but should include requirements, procedures, and tools and techniques for transit agencies that want to pursue or improve their joint development programs.
-The guide should serve agencies with a range of experience related to land use planning issues and/or in executing complex real estate transactions.
-At a minimum, the guide should include the following:
+The objective of this study was to produce a guide that facilitates and enhances the successful delivery of joint development projects.
+This includes requirements, procedures, and tools and techniques for transit agencies that want to pursue or improve their joint development programs.
+The guide serves agencies with a range of experience related to land use planning issues and/or in executing complex real estate transactions.

-In general, the research plan included the following: Phase I of the study includes an extensive library of previous TCRP, NCHRP, and other studies and addresses the following as the fundamental resources for the Guide to Joint Development prepared in Phase II:
+In general, the research plan included the following: an extensive library of previous TCRP, NCHRP, and other studies.
+The plan addressed the following :

 - A review of existing guidance, regulations, and experience;